Multivariate stable approximation in Wasserstein distance by Stein's method: Introduction

 The rest of this paper is organized as follows.
-After introducing the Markov process converging to $\pi$, we construct a solution to Stein's equation (Proposition \ref{p:solution}), present the regularity estimates for the solution (Theorem \ref{t:reg}) and obtain Stein's bound for multivariate stable approximation (Theorem \ref{t:bound}).
+After introducing the Markov process converging to $\pi$, we construct a solution to Stein's equation (Proposition \ref{p:solution}), present the regularity estimates for the solution (Theorem \ref{t:reg}) and obtain Wasserstein bounds for multivariate stable approximation (Theorem \ref{t:bound}).
 Theorem \ref{t:reg} is proved in Section \ref{s:reg} and Theorem \ref{t:bound} is proved in Section \ref{s:bound}.
-Examples are given in Section \ref{s:example}.
+Example is given in Section \ref{s:example}.